-One of the core motivators we established when launching Itus Digital was to get back to our roots and build solutions through customer and market driven innovation and we have not been disappointed!
-Your level of engagement, desire to enhance existing APM processes and ‘ideation’ has truly been invigorating and provided the Itus team with great requirements for our initial product release and beyond.
-Looking back on the workshops, functional reviews, and discussions there have been several key themes that have emerged, and we thought it would be useful to share a few with everyone here.
+One of the core motivators we established when launching Itus Digital was to get back to our roots and build solutions through customer and market-driven innovation.
+We have not been disappointed!
+Your level of engagement, desire to enhance existing APM processes, and “ideation” have genuinely been invigorating.
+You provided the Itus team with great requirements for our initial product release and beyond.
+Looking back on the workshops, functional reviews, and discussions, several key themes have emerged.
+So we thought it would be helpful to share a few with everyone.

-APM requires a systematic method to integrate people, processes, and technologies and for many this represents a significant change in how engineering, maintenance and operations functions work day to day.
-While this is most likely not new news to most that are reading this blog, what may be surprising are the learnings when we asked why is it so hard.
-We were expecting answers centered around people or organizational change and while these are still elements to manage, the responses really focused on gaps in existing solutions.
+APM requires a systematic method to integrate people, processes, and technologies.
+For many, this requirement represents a significant change in how engineering, maintenance, and operations functions work day to day.
+It is likely not new news to most who are reading this blog.
+What we uncovered when we asked “why it is so hard” will be.
+We were expecting answers centered around people or organizational change.
+And while these are still elements to manage, the responses focused on gaps in existing solutions.
 The notable concerns we discovered were:

-Theme #2 – The Asset Strategy is (still) the key value driver.
-Over the last few years, a lot of the buzz and energy in the APM space has focused on emerging computing technologies, increased use of various mathematical algorithms, and 3D visualizations all of which offer the ability to enhance asset performance.
-However, all these refinements need to anchor to robust asset strategies to drive true business value.
-As we worked with experts in the APM space, we were quickly reminded that the ability to define, manage and govern asset strategies is still the key to success and while great progress has been made to define strategies via RCM, FMEA, RBI and HAZOP methodologies, you are still struggling with strategy implementation and governance across your asset population.
-Simply put the ability to assess critical assets, define how they fail, determine mitigations, actively manage emerging threats and document remediations sets the foundation for everything else to build on.
+Over the past years, the buzz and energy in the APM space have focused on emerging computing technologies.
+These technologies consist of various mathematical algorithms and 3D visualizations.
+They serve to enhance asset performance.
+However, to drive recognizable business value, these technologies need to anchor to robust asset strategies.
+As we worked with APM experts, they reminded us that success depends on defining, managing, and governing asset strategies.
+The industry has indeed made great strides in defining those strategies using RCM, FMEA, RBI, and HAZOP methodologies.
+But, it still leaves you struggling with strategy implementation and governance across your asset population.
+Simply put, the ability to assess critical assets, define how they fail, determine mitigations, actively manage emerging threats, and document remediations are the foundation for everything else.